michaelhyatt/elastic-apm-mule3-agent/README.md

 * Only captures input and output properties, no flowVars at this stage.
 * Compatible with Elastic APM 6.4.x and uses APM Java client v0.7.
 * Elastic APM - https://www.elastic.co/solutions/apm
-* Elastic APM Java client - https://github.com/elastic/apm-agent-java
+* For the rest of configuration parameters, see Elastic APM Java client documentation - https://github.com/elastic/apm-agent-java